How to Copyright an Invention: Everything You Need to Know

 When you write your claims, think of the different components in your invention and how they relate and connect to one another.
 Consider a template where you fill in the spaces: “A [insert invention] comprising: [list each part separately] and [explain how the parts relate or connect].”

 If you create intellectual property, you want to protect your rights to it as much as possible.
 Applying for a patent is a time-consuming, costly process.
 To ensure you adhere to all rules and guidelines, you may want to consult with a patent attorney.

 If you need help with copyrights and patents, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.